 Xigui Village, Lincang Prefecture, Yunnan

-The name of the village, Xigui 昔归, is poetic and graceful.
-The first character, xi (昔) loosely translates to former times or the past.
+The name of the village, Xigui 昔归, is worth noting for how poetic it is.
+The first character, xi (昔) loosely translates to former times, or ‘the past’.
 The second character, gui (归), loosely translates to go back to, belong to, return to.
-The name evokes emotions of remembering the past times, feelings of belonging…of our childhood and adolescent years..
+The movement in this name is backwards, and also, in-to.
+It evokes familiar and stabilizing sensations: of belonging, and of the endurance we experience in our childhood and adolescence.

 . . .